azhawkes/express/README.md

 Parsed expressions can then be evaluated against the `ExpressionContext`.

+### "Out of the Box" Functions

+Since this was originally built for Loadster, most of the included functions have to do with processing data for HTTP and web apps.

+* `urlencode/urldecode` - apply or strip off URL encoding
+* `jsescape/jsunescape` - escape a string so it can be quoted in JavaScript/JSON
+* `htmlescape/htmlunescape` - escape a string so it can be rendered in an HTML document
+* `xmlescape/xmlunescape` - pretty much the same as htmlescape/htmlunescape
+* `uppercase/lowercase` - umm, yeah...

 ### Registering Custom Functions

-Most likely you'll need different functions than the dozen or so provided here.
-No problem, you can register your own.
+Most likely you'll need different functions than the provided ones.
+No problem, it's easy to register your own.

 ```java
 BasicExpressionContext context = new BasicExpressionContext();